 o State Geographic Alliances

 Mutual support can be provided and many teachers will be members of more than one organization.
 They are not your competition!

 * Establish collaborative relationships with social studies leaders at your state department of education and within the education departments of local universities.
 A directory of State Social Studies Specialists (CS4) is available at: http://www.cs4online.org/directory.php

 Be sure to revisit your strategic plan at the end of the year and each year after that.
 If you’ve managed to get off to a good start, consider how you will maintain that momentum.
 In addition to the more immediate tasks of putting together a conference and attracting members, rebuilding efforts should focus on creating an institutional framework for future years:

 - incorporating as a non-profit;

 - codifying awards procedures etc.

 The goal is to set up a system that will continue to work even as the people in your core of council leaders change.

-Remember, NCSS can be a valuable source of support, information and encouragement!
-If you are serious about undertaking this project, be sure to contact NCSS staff for the further guidance and assistance mentioned above:
+NCSS can be a valuable source of support, information and encouragement!
+If you are serious about undertaking this project, be sure to contact our team for further guidance and assistance mentioned above.

 Joy D. Lindsey, Director of Marketing and Membership